Leslie "Les" Gura, LCMHC, NCC, CCTP

 Personal Life |

-Born and raised in New York City, in the melting pot section of Queens known as Jackson Heights, my love of people and passion for life was instilled largely by my father.
+Born and raised in New York City–in the melting pot section of Queens known as Jackson Heights–my love of people and passion for life was instilled largely by my father.
 His dry cleaning story on the west side of Manhattan was a lively space filled with characters (employees and customers!); the four years I worked for him were a true joy and shaped every part of my life.
-After moving to Winston-Salem in 2002, I discovered how much I did not miss cold and snow, and how much I did love North Carolina beaches.
-I also joined a billiards league, and wound up meeting my wife in the pool hall.
-Today, we live in a quiet subdivision and enjoy our back yard, our two very different cats, cooking indoors and outdoors, and most important, finding humor in the absurdities of life and ourselves.
+I knew within days of moving to Winston-Salem in 2002 that I’d found the final stop of a career journey that had stops in California and Connecticut after New York.
+Here, I joined a billiards league, and wound up meeting my wife in the pool hall.
+Today, we live in a quiet subdivision and enjoy our back yard, our two very different cats, our incredibly energetic dog, cooking indoors and outdoors, and most important, finding humor in the absurdities of life and ourselves.

 |